tiswanso/governance/OPERATING_MODEL.md

 ### 6.2 Documentation & Website

-The AGNTCY's main web home will be a Git repo that all members have access to.
-The vanity URL and domain of "TheAGNTCY.ai" will route to the root readme.
-Some items to be included there:
+The AGNTCY’s main web home will be a Git repo that all members have access to.
+The vanity URL and domain of "AGNTCY.org" will have relevant collective information.
+Some items that may be included there:

 - **User Guide**: Detailed setup instructions, examples, and best practices.
 - **Developer Guide**: Architecture overview, how to run tests, coding conventions, how to propose changes.